exercism/v3/languages/purescript/exercises/concept/basics/.docs/introduction.md

 variable = 10 -- Bind the integer value 10
 ```

-The value of a variable zcan not change once defined.
+The value of a variable can not change once defined.
 Instead, a new variable can be created:

 ```purescript
 variableOne = 1 -- Bind an integer value of 1 to variableOne